jozeflacko/jira-rest-api-jquery/README.md

 To be able to use the script you have to have jquery in your project and enabled CORS on jira server.

-function in script are:
+Methods in script are:
-- login
+- login(user, password, callback)
-- createJiraTicket
+- createJiraIssue(issuename, project, enviroment, reproduction, user, password, type);